Family cruise. Photo by Alonso Reyes

 Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 When I was a kid growing up in a family of 10, vacations were a big ordeal.
-It was no easy task planning travel for so many, but every summer, my mom ordered a TripTik from AAA, and we’d pile into the family van.
+It was no easy task planning travel for so many, but every summer, my mom would purchase a map and plot out our trip.
+Then we’d pile into the family van.
 Those family road trips are among my favorite childhood memories.

 Fast forward to adulthood, and my family still loves to travel together.
 These days, that means organizing a four-generation family reunion.